iamsk/collaborative-gym/README.md

 ```

 ### Auditing Collaboration Process
-Co-Gym analyze the collaboration process along the following dimensions:
+Co-Gym analyzes the collaboration process along the following dimensions:
-- **Initiative Entropy:** This metric quantifies the distribution of initiative in the human-agent team, where a uniform distribution results in high score (with maximum as 1) and a skewed distribution results in a low score.
+- **Initiative Entropy:** This metric quantifies the distribution of initiative in the human-agent team, where a uniform distribution results in a high score (with a maximum of 1) and a skewed distribution results in a low score.
   - To compute, run: `python -m collaborative_gym.eval.initiative_analysis --result-dir {result_dir_that_include_result_folder_for_each_instance}`
-- **Controlled Autonomy:** We measure this dimention by (1) counting the agent's confirmation questions that effectively eleicit a human responsee and (2) counting instances where the human verbally intervenes to halt the agent's actions.
+- **Controlled Autonomy:** We measure this dimension by (1) counting the agent's confirmation questions that effectively elicit a human response and (2) counting instances where the human verbally intervenes to halt the agent's actions.
   - To compute, run: `python -m collaborative_gym.eval.controlled_autonomy --result-dir {result_dir_that_include_result_folder_for_each_instance}`

 ## Add a New Agent
 The current codebase supports three agents in `demo_agent/`:
-- `demo_agent/auto_agent`: Fully Autonomous Agent that uses ReAct-style prompting and only consider task action space.
+- `demo_agent/auto_agent`: Fully Autonomous Agent that uses ReAct-style prompting and only considers task action space.
-- `demo_agent/basic_collaborative_agent`: Collaborative Agent that uses ReAct-style prompting and consider both task action space and collaboration acts (i.e., `SendTeammateMessage`, `WaitTeammateContinue`).
+- `demo_agent/basic_collaborative_agent`: Collaborative Agent that uses ReAct-style prompting and considers both task action space and collaboration acts (i.e., `SendTeammateMessage`, `WaitTeammateContinue`).
 - `demo_agent/collaborative_agent_with_situational_planning`: Collaborative Agent with Situational Planning which employs a two-stage decision-making approach when processing notifications.
 See Appendix B of [our paper](https://arxiv.org/abs/2412.15701) for details.

 The simplest way to integrate an agent into Co-Gym is by ensuring compatibility with the `AgentNode` interface. `AgentNode` manages notifications from the environment and sends agent actions back via Redis, allowing you to focus on designing the agent's policy.
 To work with `AgentNode`, your agent should implement the following methods: